tnubeo1111/ansible-repo/wordpress-roles/README.md

 Parameterize the WordPress deployment to handle multi-site configurations.
 Separate the components (PHP-FPM, MySQL, Nginx) onto separate hosts and handle the configuration appropriately.
 Handle WordPress upgrades automatically.
-We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests.
+We would love to see contributions and improvements, so please fork this repository on GitHub and send us your changes via pull requests